brandoninvergo/pacnanny/README.md

   since the last update and display them one at a time in the browser of your choosing (w3m by default).
 There is no confirmation.
 Your eyeballs are required to look at the news.
+* Reprint all scriptlet messages together after an update is completed.
-* Reprint all warnings again together after the update is completed.
+* Reprint all warnings again together after an update is completed.
-* List new `.pacnew` and `.pacsave` files.
+* List new `.pacnew` and `.pacsave` files after an update is completed.
 * Print a warning and ask for confirmation when using the `--force` option.
 * Prompt for a reboot when the kernel has been upgraded.